Unbiased Object Detection Beyond Frequency with Visually Prompted Image Synthesis: Visual-Prompted Dynamic Debiasing for Object Detection

 As such, we treat the pre-trained diffusion model as a powerful generative backbone and specialize it for our debiasing task, guided by the unambiguous geometric information from our visual blueprint.

 \textbf{Duality-Aware Generative Alignment.} Current generative frameworks treat the L2I generator and object detector as isolated components, leading to a misalignment where the synthesized image, though visually plausible, is not optimally aligned with the feature space of the detector.
 To bridge this gap, we propose an alignment strategy based on the duality of the two tasks.
-Specifically, while the detector learns a mapping from images to layouts ($D_\Phi: \bm{x}\rightarrow\bm{l}$), the generator learns the inverse ($G_\Phi: \bm{l}\rightarrow\bm{x}$).
-We leverage this generation loop and propose an image-alignment loss $\mathcal{L}_\text{image}^\text{IA}$: